Craigmillar Castle Park

 Outdoor Learning

-We have been working with all three local primary schools in the area.
-Every Friday we have been delivering an outdoor learning session for St. Francis Primary School and on Thursdays we work with Niddrie Mill.
+We have been working with three local primary schools in the area.
+We deliver weekly outdoor learning session for St. Francis Primary School and Niddrie Mill PS.
 The sessions focus on engaging the children in a sensory way with the park, we use crafts and games to learn about the different plants and creatures that live in the park.
+We work on collaborative programmes with Castleview. this year we are working with them to bring the thoughts and experiences of local children into the performaces in our magical woodland walks for the Edinburgh 900 event on the 21st of September.

 Conservation